chronomustard/hyperbolic-tangent-feso-smc-pmsm/README.md

 2. Open MATLAB and navigate to the cloned repository directory.

-3. Run the simulation script `main_simulation.m` to execute the PMSM control simulation.
+3. Run the simulation script `RUNTHIS.slx` to execute the PMSM control simulation.

 4. Customize the simulation parameters, load profiles, and control settings as desired in the script.